phoebetwong/phoebetwong.github.io/resume.md

 <br>
 ## Professional Profile
 ---
-Seasoned data scientist and economist with an extensive track record building and leading teams to deliver high-impact applied AI projects.
-Expertise in machine learning operations, natural and spoken language processing, data management, observational and experimental causal inferences, and public finance.
-Passionate about building products with state-of-the-art AI techniques to improve decision making and create value for end users.
+Seasoned data scientist and economist with an extensive track record building and leading teams that deliver high-impact AI solutions.
+Expertise in machine learning operations (MLOps) and model evaluation, speech and language processing (SLP & NLP), data-centric AI, data management, observational and experimental causal inferences, and public finance.
+Passionate about building products with state-of-the-art AI techniques to improve decision-making and create value for end users.

 <br>
 ## Work Experience
 ---
 ### Minerva CQ, Sunnyvale CA (remote), Dec 2022 - Present
 *Vice President, Data Science*<br>
-- Leading a team of speech and NLP experts to develop and deploy end-to-end conversational AI solutions for contact-center agents — including real-time and batch inferences for automatic speech recognition (ASR), intent and entity recognitions, sentiment and customer satisfaction analyses, summarization, and topic modeling — to deliver state-of-the-art performances in domain-specific tasks.
+- Leading a team of NLP & SLP experts to build real-time conversational AI solutions that enable contact-center agents to resolve customer problems more efficiently
+- Using state-of-the-art, pre-trained automatic speech recognition (ASR) and large language model (LLM) to fine-tune for domain-specific tasks such as intent and named entity recognition, sentiment and customer satisfaction classification, summarization, topic modeling, and dialog structure induction.
 <br>

 ### EY-Parthenon, McLean VA, Mar 2022 - Dec 2022
 *Director, Data Science*<br>
-- Led MLOps projects on automation and fraud detection for EY’s audit and financial services clients.
-- Developed real-time forecasting models with deep learning for a NASA SBIR Phase II contract, which aimed to improve energy system resiliency by providing power grid operators with early warnings of hazardous geomagnetically-induced currents caused by extreme geomagnetic storms.
+- Developed real-time forecasting models with deep learning for a NASA SBIR Phase II contract to improve energy system resiliency with timely warnings of hazardous geomagnetically-induced currents (GIC) caused by geomagnetic storms.
+- Led MLOps projects on automation to improve the operational efficiency of EY’s federal audit teams.

 <br>

 ### Quantitative Scientific Solutions, Arlington VA, Jan 2022 - Mar 2022